TS3Tools/TS3UpdateScript/README.md

   user@tux:~$ sudo ./TS3UpdateScript --check

-You also can use the tab auto-completion of this script, which will be installed after the first execution of the TS3UpdateScript:
+You also can use the tab auto-completion of this script, which will be installed after the first execution of the TS3UpdateScript and a relog of the Linux user:

   user@tux:~$ sudo ./TS3UpdateScript --check [TAB][TAB]